apache/trafficserver/ci/tsqa/README.rst

 How do I run TSQA?
 ==================
 TSQA is mostly self contained (using python's virutalenv).
-There are currently only two external depencies (below package names are for RHEL/Centos):
+There are currently only three external depencies (below package names are for RHEL/Centos):
+    - python-pip
     - python-virtualenv
-    - libcffi-devel
+    - python-cffi

 Run ``sudo make bootstrap`` to install the TSQA dependencies.